EGI-Federation/documentation/content/en/users/security/secrets-store/architecture/_index.md

 The recovery time of the generic endpoint, in the case of an unscheduled downtime of the generic endpoint’s server, is _T+1_ minutes, where _T_ is the interval between cron checks (usually 1 minute).
-In the case of scheduled downtime for maintenance, admins simply assign the generic endpoint to another server instance.
+In the case of scheduled downtime for maintenance, administrators simply assign the generic endpoint to another server instance.